leungant/webdev-vagrantfile/Readme.md

 Typically this is hostname: localhost, port: 2222, user: vagrant, password: vagrant

 Login, et voila, a webdev box ready to go.
+Access your web applications on 10.10.10.10